PistawOlpo/Photo_frame_nrf51/README.md

 nrf51822 board (my is nrf51822-02)

-7 color epaper from waveshare with spi
+7 color epaper from waveshare with spi, 7.3 inch

-You willneed to install:
+You will need to install:

 openOCD